 In one of my previous articles I cover 8 blockchain gaming projects with serious potential and briefly discuss how the blockchain gaming industry is nowhere near its full potential with many people underestimating or not even being able to fathom how far this industry is going to go.
 The reason I am more bullish on blockchain gaming than any other industry is quite simple – the sheer volume of users that can be attracted with endless use cases as blockchain gaming interconnects multiple different technologies, industries, companies and end-users leaving limitless potential and eventual global adoption similar to the adoption we have seen with the internet and mobile phones.

 Allow me to expand on this point and discuss the power behind the blockchain gaming phenomenon.
-According to recent statistics from Finances Online, there is said to be 2.69 billion people who frequently enjoy video games, with the gaming industry being worth an estimated $545 billion dollars, a trend that has been increasing over the past 40 years.
+According to recent statistics from Gamefid.com, there are said to be 3.24 billion people who frequently enjoy video games, with the gaming industry being worth an estimated $220 billion dollars, a trend that has been increasing over the past 40 years.

 That means that one-third of the entire planet are already playing video games with very few incentives to play other than just entertainment, no NFTs, no DeFi, mainly just the fact that games are fun is enough to bring in a third of the planet.